Mediation Procedures (at a glance)

 What is Problem solving Mediation versus Transformative Mediation?

-In over a decade, The CoRe Group has provided two different approaches to mediating disputes.
+In over two decades, The CoRe Group has provided two different approaches to mediating disputes.
 First is problem-solving mediation, a framework that majority of existing mediators around the globe follow.
 This form of mediation is geared towards pinpointing the main problem, often resulting from incompatible needs or interests, then working with parties to find the solution for all those involved.
 The focus of the mediator is in getting parties from point A (which involves recognizing the problem) to point B (coming up with a mutually-satisfactory agreement).
 This approach is commonly seen in mediation services of government / administrative agencies, court-annexed mediation and private commercial mediation that deal with the following:

 ✓ Assets: such as land claims, landlord-lessee, intellectual property, other money claims